autowarefoundation/autoware/control/autoware_operation_mode_transition_manager/README.md

 ![transition_detailed_structure](image/transition_detailed_structure.drawio.svg)

-Here we see that `operation_mode_transition_manager` has multiple state transitions as follows
+Here we see that `autoware_operation_mode_transition_manager` has multiple state transitions as follows

 - **AUTOWARE ENABLED <---> DISABLED**
   - **ENABLED**: the vehicle is controlled by Autoware.